-Note 10 - Defined Contribution Retirement Plan
+Note 9 - Defined Contribution Retirement Plan

-The School's personnel, who are leased through ADP Total Source Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
-Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School provides a match of 100% of the employees contribution up to 4% of the employee's compensation.
-The School contributed \$459 to the Plan for the year ended June 30, 2024.
+The School's personnel, which are leased through ADP TotalSource Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
+Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School provides a match of 100% of the employee's contribution up to 4% of the employee's compensation.
+The School contributed to the Plan \$2,581 for the year ended June 30, 2024.
 The School does not exercise any control or fiduciary responsibility over the Plans' assets, which are administered by Voya Financial.

-Statement of Revenues, Expenditures, and Changes in $\,$ Fund Balance For the year ended June 30, 2024
+Statement of Revenues, Expenditures, and Changes in Fund Balance For the year ended June 30, 2024